-Sun Country, Inc. entered into an employment agreement with Dave Davis to serve as Chief Financial Officer, effective as of April 11, 2018.
-Mr. Davis was thereafter promoted to President and Chief Financial
+Sun Country Inc. entered into an employment agreement with Dave Davis to serve as Chief Financial Officer, effective as of April 11, 2018.

-Officer effective November 5, 2019.
 The agreement extends for a term of five years, until April 11, 2023.
 Pursuant to the employment agreement, Mr. Davis' annual base salary shall be no less than \$420,000 until March 31, 2019 and, beginning April 1, 2019, shall be no less than \$360,000.
 Mr. Davis was eligible to receive a bonus of \$168,666 for the calendar year ending December 31, 2018 and, for calendar years 2019 and thereafter, a discretionary annual bonus with a target equal to 75% of his base salary; provided, however, that for calendar year 2019, one-half of the target amount (\$135,000) shall be guaranteed and paid to Mr. Davis during the calendar year in equal installments, and during each successive year of the employment term, Mr. Davis may request, subject to approval by the chief executive officer and the board of directors, a portion of his discretionary annual bonus to become guaranteed and payable.

-In connection with Mr. Davis' agreement, Mr. Davis received an option to purchase SCA common stock equal to 1.45% of the fully diluted total outstanding SCA common stock, subject to the terms and conditions set forth in the SCA Acquisition Equity Plan and a nonqualified stock option agreement thereunder.
+In connection with Mr. Davis' agreement, Mr. Davis received an option to purchase SCA common stock equal to 1.20% of the fully diluted total outstanding SCA common stock, subject to the terms and conditions set forth in the Company's equity incentive plan and a nonqualified stock option agreement thereunder.
 Additionally, Mr. Davis had the opportunity to purchase SCA common stock at the same indicative price per share paid by the Apollo Funds.